buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ![](assets/20240406-tg/image-20230327-134922.png)

-Integration testing is essential for ensuring that different systems work together seamlessly to deliver the expected functionality to end-users.
-Effective microservice integration testing requires a thoughtful approach that takes into account the different dependencies and interactions between the microservices.

-One effective strategy for microservice integration testing is the Honeycomb Testing Strategy, which involves testing the entire microservice in isolation using mocks to simulate external dependencies.
-This strategy allows you to test the microservice in a controlled environment and catch any issues early on in the development cycle.
+There's a reason why I labeled test pyramid in the beginning of the article as "classic."
+I wanted to avoid "monolithic."
+But it's true, classic test pyramid was introduced in a times of monoliths.
+Big monoliths.
+With millions and millions lines of code.

+In the world of microservices, this pyramid changes.
+It's no longer a pyramid.
+It's evolved into what's called Honeycomb Testing Strategy, which shifts the focus from internal implementation to external integrations, hence it suggests the higher quantity of integration test with unit test sprinkled on top.

-### **Use Honeycomb Testing Strategy**
+### Honeycomb Testing Strategy

 ![](assets/20240406-tg/image-20230327-120207.png)

-* Write a lot of integration tests
+* Write a lot of integration tests and write them early

 * “Attack” complex isolated parts with unit tests

 * Sprinkle some system e2e tests on top

-### **Test the entire microservice in isolation**
+### Test the entire microservice in isolation

 Use [https://wiremock.org/](https://wiremock.org/)/[https://www.mock-server.com/](https://www.mock-server.com/)
 and [https://www.testcontainers.org/](https://www.testcontainers.org/) to mock/emulate **all** external dependencies

-### **Start up the entire system (@SpringBootTest)** ***without internal Mocks***
+### Start up the entire system `@SpringBootTest` ***without internal Mocks***

-* Reuse the test setup and Spring Application Context as much as possible by introducing the base test class with all the necessary fixtures to start the service.
+* Reuse the test setup as much as possible by introducing the base test class with all the necessary fixtures to start the service.

-* Be careful about shared stateful parts, like DB, Kafka, RabbitMQ, etc. Clean them **@BeforeEach/@BeforeAll** if necessary.
+* Be careful about shared stateful parts, like DB, Kafka, RabbitMQ, etc.
+  Clean them **before and after** if necessary.
   Pro tip: cleaning state BEFORE the test provides you with a better debugging experience.

-### **Test as many end-to-end flows in your system as possible**
+### Test as many end-to-end flows in your system as possible

 In order of importance:

-1. Test the service as a whole via its interfaces - REST, Async, etc. Treat your service as a black box.
+1. Test the service as a whole via its interfaces — REST, Async, etc.
+   Treat your service as a black box.

 2. Afterward, test integrations (like DB, 3rd party services, S3, etc) in isolation if necessary.

-### **Use unit tests to cover the parts of the code naturally isolated with high internal complexity**
+### Use unit tests to cover the parts of the code naturally isolated with high internal complexity

 Mocks are allowed.

-### **Run integration separately from unit tests**
+### Run integration tests separately from unit tests

 Use the [maven failsafe plugin](https://maven.apache.org/surefire/maven-failsafe-plugin/) or similar to separate slow integration tests from blazing-fast unit tests.

 Your goal should be to receive as much feedback as quickly as possible.

+### There's no reason for a backend to have bugs

+This is a little bit wild, but I believe that there is no reason for a modern backend service to have technical bugs.
+I'm not talking about bloody monoliths written in the last century.
+I'm talking about something a little bit more modern.
+Let's say written in the past 3 years.
+There are no logical reasons to have bugs there.

+There might be some discrepancies due to product misunderstanding and such.
+But everything else signals a high level of unprofessionalism form the engineers who build it.

-### **References**
+### References

 * [https://engineering.atspotify.com/2018/01/testing-of-microservices/](https://engineering.atspotify.com/2018/01/testing-of-microservices/)